kazurayam/ashotwrapper/docs/index.md

 Practically, how large the screenshots of web pages will be in PNG, in JPEG with 1.0f, 0.9f, …​ , 0.1f?
 Different design of web pages may result different file sizes.
 My ultimate question is, **given a URL to take screenshot, which format should I use: PNG or JPEG?
 If I choose JPEG, then what value of compression quality should I specify?**

 In order to answer to the question, I have created a JUnit5 test, named [FileSizeTest](https://github.com/kazurayam/ashotwrapper/blob/develop/src/test/java/com/kazurayam/ashotwrapper/samples/FileSizeTest.java).
-This test targets 3 public URL, take screenshots in PNG and JPEG with varying compression quality; the test compiles a report where you can find how large in % the each JPEG files are against the baseline PNG file.
+This test targets 3 public URL, take screenshots in PNG and JPEG with varying compression quality; the test compiles tables where you can find how large in % the each JPEG files are against the baseline PNG file.
 Please file the reports that follow.

 ### Web page with lots of photos